activisthandbook/activisthandbook/articles/organising/roles/affinity-group.md

 -   [Affinity Groups: Care for Yourself and Others](https://holistic-security.tacticaltech.org/chapters/act/4-1-2-protests-affinity-groups-care-for-yourself-and-others.html) by the Holistic Security Manual (no date, CC BY-SA 4.0)

+-   [How to Form an Affinity Group Zine](https://archive.org/details/HowToFormAnAffinityGroup/mode/2up) by ACTIVATE GRAND RAPIDS (2008)

 **Other resources:**